mtsoares/kubernetes-lab/Lab01/README.md

 *WARNING* The above command should not be executed in production.
 Before performing it on production environments, read the documentation first.

-Once installation is complete, the K3s cluster configuration file to access is located under the /etc folder on the linux VM.
+Once installation is complete, the configuration file to access the K3s cluster is located under the /etc folder on the linux VM.
 The following commands will create a .kube folder under the actual user directory.
 Copy over the config file and set appropriate permissions.

 ```bash
 mkdir ~/.kube